Best 3 Person Tents

 Set Up and Structure

-Both the spaciousness and ventilation of this tent are above-average.
+Both the spaciousness and ventilation are above-average.
 In areas where you need it most, the breathability has been prioritized.

-Even if you wanted to fit more or less than three people, Big Agnes makes this tent in versions for one to four people.
-No matter how many you need to sleep, though, the Cooper Spur UL Tent is never going to be a bad choice.
+Even if you wanted to fit more or less than three people, Big Agnes makes this design in versions for one to four people.
+No matter how many you need to sleep, though, the Cooper Spur UL is never going to be a bad choice.

 - All the seams have been taped